Trinity Academy Faculty

 6th Grade Homeroom Teacher

 Scot Williamson is a home-schooled guy who grew up playing with Legos, reading eight hours a day, and went to school for audio/broadcasting.
 Later, he became interested in film making and then, after graduating from Cornerstone University of Grand Rapids, MI in 2009 with a B.A. in Communications and Media Studies, he taught himself illustration, photography, and graphic design.
 He has worked as a bank teller, freelance media producer, general construction worker, industrial supply salesman, and more recently a substitute teacher.
 His passion is to fill the world with wonder.
-He enthusiastically pursues life with his wife and two small children.
+He enthusiastically pursues life with his wife and three children.
 He is excited to see children grow in the knowledge of the Truth and is grateful for the opportunity to serve at Trinity Academy.

 Cody Stinnett